cardstack/cardstack/packages/routing/README.md

     - you can duck-type the store if you don't want ember-data directly
  - expects you to have models
     - named one-to-one with the logical routing names for your default branch
-    - named with a branch prefix for non-default branches ("draft-articles" vs "articles")
+    - named with a branch prefix for non-default branches ("draft--articles" vs "articles")
     - with an optional static property "routingField" that causes URLs to be structured around something other than id
  - exposes helpers for